 SO2 is a dense, colorless, toxic, non-flammable, reactive gas composed of one sulfur atom bonded to two oxygen atoms.
 It has a suffocating unpleasant strong distinct odor similar to a matchstick being struck.
 It is an acidic, erosive gas that reacts easily with other substances to form harmful compounds, such as sulfuric acid, sulfurous acid, and sulfate particles.

-Sulphur oxides in the Atmosphere
+What Does Sulphur Dioxide Cause in Atmosphere

 SOx is naturally present in the atmosphere at very low concentrations.
 About 99% of SO2 is released into the atmosphere through human activities.
 High levels of SO2 are often found at industrial sites or in densely populated urban areas.
 The lifetime of SO2 in the atmosphere is about a few days and is removed by reacting with various other compounds.

 The largest source of SO2 in the air is the combustion of fuels in power plants and other industrial facilities.
-Other smaller sources include industrial processes such as extraction of metal from ore, aluminium smelting, refining of oil, pulp mills, and emission from locomotives, ships, and other vehicles and heavy equipment that burn sulfur-containing fuels.
+Other smaller sources include industrial processes such as extraction of metal from ore, aluminum smelting, refining of oil, pulp mills, and emission from locomotives, ships, and other vehicles and heavy equipment that burn sulfur-containing fuels.
 Diesel vehicles and equipment using high sulfur fuels were a major source of SO2 in the past, but the federal regulations to reduce the sulfur content of diesel fuels have made a significant improvement in emissions from the transportation sector.c power plants and refineries.

 The breakpoints concentrations describing the quality of air based on sulphur dioxide concentrations for different countries are given below.
 In India, the satisfactory levels of daily SO2 are up to 80 µg/m3.